How concerns came to us in 2019/20

 If it finds that they are not fit to practise, it can:

-We may receive a concern where a registrant’s behaviour or practice presents a serious continuing risk to patient safety, or they may have a health condition which means that they are a risk to themselves or the public.
-In these cases we can apply to the fitness to practise committee for an ‘interim order’.
+If we receive a concern where a pharmacy professional’s behaviour or practice presents a serious continuing risk to patient safety, or if they have a health condition which means that they are a risk to themselves or the public, we can apply to the fitness to practise committee for an ‘interim order’.
 Interim orders allow for a pharmacy professional’s registration to be suspended, or made subject to conditions, while we carry out our investigation.